 • Readers want to read, so they should have easy access to our books.

 • Publishing is changing and all ways of getting books to readers are worth exploring.

 • Reaching out and engaging with readers is where it’s at.

 The company’s founder—American translator and editor Anne Trager—loves France so much she has lived there for over a quarter of a century, and just can’t seem to leave.
 It’s not the baguettes that keep her there (she’s sans gluten), but a uniquely French mix of pleasure seeking and creativity.
 Well, that and the wine.
-After 25 years experience in the translation business and 15 in publishing, she decided it was time for her to focus on the books she loves to read and bring them to a broader audience.
+After over a quarter of a century of experience in the translation business and nearly as much in publishing, she decided it was time for her to focus on the books she loves to read and bring them to a broader audience.

 Fabrice Neuman, co-founder and CTO, is one of France’s foremost proponents of e-books and was one of the first French journalists to write about them in the mid-1990s.
 He brings his inside knowledge of the e-book revolution to the company, along with his experience in journalism and publishing.
 For him, any digital display is good for reading.
 He even read a whole book on an old black-and-white Palm device.
 Sure, “it was not the best experience ever,” but still, don’t mention the so-called paper vs. digital war to him: both are complementary and serve a different audience.
 “Our goal is to expand the book’s reach, not to choose between digital or paper.”